Home

 Ford's 1.6 TDCI diesel engine is refined and quiet, offering good performance and lots of mid range torque and acceleration.
 The fuel economy (mpg) of the Ford Focus diesel is amongst the best in its class, particularly on models fitted with the 1.6 TDCI (109PS DPF engine).

 However, one area for improvement lies with the Ford Focus interior, where cheap plastic fittings ruin what would otherwise be a quality car.
-The Focus also has intrusive road noise at motorway speeds and the standard fit Ford 6000 CD radio is poor.
+The Focus also has intrusive road and engine noise at motorway speeds and the standard fit Ford 6000 CD radio is poor.
 It struggles to pick up all but local FM stations and won't play MP3 CD's.
 Ford should consider fitting a DAB compatible radio or the MP3 compatible Sony CD player in all Focus models.

 If you found our road test and car reviews of the Ford Focus TDCI useful, please link to us from your web site or blog!